 The ZODIAC RING is, naturally, immobile: it simply indicates the fixed celestial locations of our twelve surrounding constellations which astrologers adopted, about 2000 years ago, for their charts.
 Since then, however, Earth has moved by about 1/12th of its orbital circumference.
 This goes to explain why, in our current epoch, we “meet up” with the Sun as it transits in front of a different (adjacent) constellation compared to 2000 years ago.
 For instance, if you were born on February 5 in our current J2000 epoch (like myself), astrologers will consider you to be an “Aquarius” even though the Sun transited in front of Capricorn on that day.

 The beautiful paths traced by Earth and the Sun as they complete one Great Year (25344 solar years)

 As Earth revolves around its PVP orbit (once every 25344 years), our Northern Hemisphere always remains tilted “outwards”, i.e. towards the Sun’s orbital path.
 This would even make sense under Newtonian physics, since it is generally accepted that Earth’s Northern Hemisphere contains most of Earth’s landmass or/and magnetic forces.
 The proposed Tychos calendar would ensure that June 21 always corresponds with Earth’s maximal tilt towards the Sun.

-Patrik Holmquist has also developed a magnificent in-browser Tychosium 3-D to learn with and enjoy.
+Patrik Holmquist and Simon Shack have also developed a magnificent in-browser Tychosium 3-D to learn with and enjoy.
 To view and interact with our geoaxial, binary “Solar System” is a truly breathtaking experience.